patrickA25/photo_cleaner/README.md

 * move photos from the second directory and add them to a place that can be removed later data
 * build testing file to ensure the functions are working properlpy

+Testing the commit is set up to push code